max-k/pynauth/README.md

 pynauth
 =======

-Simple Python web application based on Flask to do IMAP/POP authentication for nginx proxies.
+Simple Python app based on Flask to do LDAP auth for nginx IMAP/POP/SMTP proxies.